 Geopolitical actions in the United States and in foreign countries could increase the uncertainties and costs surrounding the prosecution or maintenance of our patent applications or those of any current or future licensors and the maintenance, enforcement or defense of our issued patents or those of any current or future licensors.
-For example, the United States and foreign government actions related to Russia's invasion of Ukraine may limit or prevent filing, prosecution and maintenance of patent applications in Russia.
+For example, the United States and foreign government actions related to Russia's invasion of Ukraine and the conflict in the Middle East may limit or prevent filing, prosecution and maintenance of patent applications in Russia.
 Government actions may also prevent maintenance of issued patents in Russia.
 These actions could result in abandonment or lapse of our patents or patent applications, resulting in partial or complete loss of patent rights in Russia.
 We currently maintain one granted patent in Russia.